 They tell us what to do, what is right, and what is wrong.

-They tell us how you should behave, what's the best thing you should do, what you are allowed to do, what things are taboo, and what things are highly respectable.
+They tell us how you should behave, what’s the best thing you should do, what you are allowed to do, what are taboo, and what is highly respectable.

 If this isn’t enough, there are many religions and ideologies that require you to have complete faith in a supreme reality.

 All the religious books and gurus promise you to get to the ultimate truth or self-realization.

 The author says that he isn’t against any of these things.